 You should always try to obtain urgently needed services from the plan's network of providers.
-However, if providers are unavailable or inaccessible and it is not reasonable to wait to obtain care when the provider becomes available, we will cover urgently needed services received from an out-of-network provider.
+If a provider is unavailable or inaccessible and it is not reasonable to wait to obtain care when the provider becomes available, we will cover urgently needed services received from an out-of-network provider.
+A list of Urgent Care Centers is found in our Provider Directory at clevercarehealthplan.com/provider or you may call Member Services at the number on the back of this booklet.

 When you need urgent care, contact your PCP or Medical Group first.
-If neither one is available, you may call our 24-hour Nurseline 1- 800-396-1961 or Teladoc 1-800-TELADOC (835-2362).
-A list of Urgent Care Centers is found in our Provider Directory at clevercarehealthplan.com/provider.
-You can call Member Services at the number on the back of this booklet.
+If neither one is available, you may call our 24-hour Nurseline 1-800-396-1961 or Teladoc 1-800-TELADOC (835-2362).

 Our plan covers worldwide emergency and urgent care services outside the United States under the following circumstances: defined as urgent, emergent, and post-stabilization care received outside of the United States and its territories.
-This benefit is limited to \$100,000 per year.
+This benefit is limited to \$85,000 per year.
 For more information, see "Worldwide Emergency/Urgent Coverage" in the Medical Benefits Chart in Chapter 4 of this booklet or call Member Services at the phone number listed on the back cover of this booklet.